cturner8/k8s-homelab/setup/certmanager/README.md

 Kustomization deployment for Cert Manager.

-Not intended to be directly applied, it is instead included in the main [argocd/kustomization.yml](../argocd/kustomization.yml) file which bootstraps ArgoCD.

 ## ACME DNS Challenge Troubleshooting

 Steps to try and debug any DNS challenge issues when generating certs.